-Agency staff have prepared this a DSEIS in consultation with the Department of Environmental Conservation, (Department or DEC), the Department of Transportation (DOT) and the Office of Parks, Recreation and Historic Preservation (OPRHP) and will seek Agency Staff received authorization from the Agency Board to hold public hearings on the DSEIS and the proposed amendments to the APSLMP to satisfy the requirements of both SEQRA and the APSLMP.
-Hearings will bewere held both inside and outside the Park.
-The public will have had an opportunity to submit written comments and to make comments at the public hearings.
-Staff will considered all comments including the public's response to the DSEIS preferred alternative.
-Staff will then and the Response to Public Comments is attached to this incorporate comments into the Final Supplemental Environmental Impact Statement (FSEIS) as Appendix C. The FSEIS will also include staff responses to the public comments and will present a preferred alternative.
-The preferred alternative may include modifications to alternatives or combining elements of multiple alternatives described in the DSEIS.
+Agency staff prepared a DSEIS in consultation with the Department of Environmental Conservation, (Department or DEC), the Department of Transportation (DOT) and the Office of Parks, Recreation and Historic Preservation (OPRHP).
+Agency Staff received authorization from the Agency Board to hold public hearings on the DSEIS and the proposed amendments to the APSLMP to satisfy the requirements of both SEQRA and the APSLMP.
+Hearings were held both inside and outside the Park.
+The public had an opportunity to submit written comments and to make comments at the public hearings.
+Staff considered all comments including the public's response to the DSEIS preferred alternative and the Response to Public Comments is attached to this FSEIS as Appendix C.

 Agency staff finalized the FSEIS in consultation with DEC, DOT and OPRHP.
-The Agency Board will then next decide (a) whether to accept the FSEIS and (b) whether to recommend the APSLMP amendments to the Governor.
-If the APSLMP amendments are accepted by the Agency, the resolution approving them is forwarded to the Governor for approval of the APSLMP amendments, at which time the changes become effective.
+The Agency Board will next decide (a) whether to accept the FSEIS and (b) whether to recommend the APSLMP amendments to the Governor.
+If the APSLMP amendments are accepted by the Agency, the resolution approving them is forwarded to the Governor for approval, at which time the changes become effective.